codize-app/odoo-argentina/l10n_ar_report_picking/README.md

 In order to Validate a Stock Picking like a Electronic Picking, search the Tab "Remito" inside a Stock Picking Out Type.
 Make sure Account Journal is load on "Diario de Remitos Electrónicos" field (normally is loaded by default).
 Click the button "Validar Remito".

+## Mass Import for CAI

+You can add a list of CAI with the Due Date in CSV Format.
+The file must not have headers, and just two cols: first the CAI number and then the Due Date of CAI number.

 ## Automatic Remove of Due CAI

 In order of remove the expired numbers of CAI, you can use the button "Eliminar CAI Vencidos" inside Account Journal of Electronic Pickings.